fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 - `newshape`: `int` or `tuple of ints`.
 The new shape should be compatible with the original shape.
 If an integer, then the result will be a `1-D` array of that length.
 One shape dimension can be `-1`.
 In this case, the value is inferred from the length of the array and remaining dimensions.
 - `order`: `{'C', 'F', 'A'}`, optional.
 Read the elements of `a` using this index `order`, and place the elements into the reshaped array using this index `order`.

-1. `C`: means to read/write the elements using `C-like` index order, with the last axis index changing fastest, back to the first axis index changing slowest.
+1. `C` means to read/write the elements using `C-like` index order, with the last axis index changing fastest, back to the first axis index changing slowest.
-2. `F`: means to read/write the elements using `Fortran-like` index order, with the first index changing fastest, and the last index changing slowest.
+2. `F` means to read/write the elements using `Fortran-like` index order, with the first index changing fastest, and the last index changing slowest.
-3. `A`: means to read/write the elements in `Fortran-like` index order if `a` is `Fortran` contiguous in memory, `C-like` order otherwise.
+3. `A` means to read/write the elements in `Fortran-like` index order if `a` is `Fortran` contiguous in memory, `C-like` order otherwise.

 Note that the `C` and `F` options take no account of the memory layout of the underlying array, and only refer to the order of indexing.
 &emsp;&emsp;Returns: